SanjeevaRDodlapati/QeMLflow/docs/reports/comprehensive/FRAMEWORK_INTEGRATION_IMPLEMENTATION_COMPLETE.md

 ## 🏆 **CONCLUSION**

-**Successfully implemented comprehensive framework integration**, transforming ChemML from a platform with massive code redundancy to a professional, framework-integrated educational experience.
+**Successfully implemented comprehensive framework integration**, transforming QeMLflow from a platform with massive code redundancy to a professional, framework-integrated educational experience.

 **Key Achievement**: Demonstrated that 98%+ code reduction is possible while improving functionality, providing a clear template for converting all remaining notebooks.